-Cute Knotted Headbands That Will Come In Clutch On Bad Hair Days
+6 Knotted Headbands To Liven Up Any Zoom Meeting

-Putting together a beauty look is like a puzzle.
-When each part of your makeup — face, lips, and eyes — all seamlessly fit together, you start to feel complete.
-But things aren't over until your hair is done.
+As we adjust to social distancing, our new normal, we're constantly thinking up new ways to feel better and stay positive and productive from home.
+Sometimes, "better" is as simple as throwing on lipstick, trading your leggings for a pair of denim, or simply doing your hair.
+But when we're feeling less than motivated to pull out hot tools and hair products, an accessory is an easy way to feel polished — and that's where headbands come in.

-More often than not, done means the same ol' same ol' thing we do all the time, but even on nights where we opt for S-curls and updos, spicing it up with a trendy accessory still goes a long way.
-That's where headbands come in.
-Dressed up or dressed down, a good headband is like a glamorous cake topper for your look: minimal work for maximum impact.
+A good headband is like a glamorous cake topper for your look: minimal work for maximum impact.
+Not to mention, one can also disguise evidence that you haven't touched your strands in days.
+And, according to fashion and lifestyle shopping platform ShopStyle, accessories that are visible during video calls, including headbands, earrings, and scarves, are up over 1,000% on its website in the past month.

-Recently, knotted headbands have become the new It accessory.
-Brands like Lele Sadoughi have reimagined the chunky band, making it easy to turn a blah hair day into a more exciting look in one single motion, but that's far from the only brand.
-Ahead, we rounded up some of our favorite trendy pieces that'll make your hair — in a bun, braids, or any other way — feel like a masterpiece.
+Recently, knotted headbands in particular have become the new "It" accessory, with brands like Lele Sadoughi reimagining the chunky style.
+Ahead, we rounded up some of our favorite trendy pieces that'll make your hair — in a messy bun, day-old braids, or any other way — feel like a masterpiece.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.